This Is Why You Need a New Flu Vaccine Each Year

 And you thought the virus flu the coop last year.

 With every seasonal mirth comes a seasonal malady.
-For every cherry blossom that brightens up the landscape, there’s a rogue sneeze waiting to tear the bloom asunder (there is a way to save those pedals, try this sneeze-halting trick).
+For every cherry blossom that brightens up the landscape, there’s a rogue sneeze waiting to tear the bloom asunder.
 And for every scarlet leaf that lands on every manicured lawn, there’s a cold-weather sniffle waiting in the wings.
 Or worse, a full-fledged flu virus.
 (If needles aren’t your thing, try out one of these natural remedies for your cold and flu woes.)

 Mother Nature has quite a bit in store this year—first, she throws a historically intense hurricane season our way, then a predicted doozy of a flu season.
 But why is the flu a yearly concern?
 We receive lifetime vaccinations for smallpox, chicken pox, and meningitis, but every single season there’s a need for a new flu shot.
 According to the Mayo Clinic, it has to do with the unique nature of the flu virus.